ardalis/AspNetCoreLabs/Middleware/instructions.md

 ```

 1. Back in the application's `Startup.cs` file, delete the inline middleware delegate
-1. Add your new middleware class to the HTTP pipeline:
+1. Add your new middleware class to the HTTP pipeline using the extension method:

 ``` C#
 app.UseRequestCulture();